lando/lando/docs/contrib/vision.md

 Less is more.
 We seek to use the least amount of code and dependencies to accomplish a given feature or objective.
 This makes the project more maintainable in the long run.
 New dependencies should not be introduced to the project without careful discussion and consideration.

+Read we like to make sure [CodeClimate](https://codeclimate.com/github/lando/lando) doesn't get too upset with us.

 #### 2. Deliberation

 It's easy to add in every seemingly small and benign feature or pull request from every user.
-But each added feature means more potential for support churn and thus less work on advanving the project's stated goald.
+But each added feature means more potential for support churn and thus less work on advancing the project's stated goals.

 Features should be added when they serve a stated design goal or objective or are overwhelmingly supported by the community.
 It is very important to assess whether each feature is going to be more trouble than its worth or if it furthers the projects stated goals.

 #### 3. Unobtrusiveness

 If Lando cannot do something out of the box without editing a users's codebase then it's something the user needs to set up on their own.
-It is extremely difficult to provide a simple, consistent and reliable codebase edits that works for a majority of users.
+It is extremely difficult to provide a simple, consistent and reliable codebase edits that work for a majority of users.
 Often these code edits change frequently and are hard to maintain.
 Documentaton and examples are the way to go here.

 #### 4. User Space